 Cost of revenue consists of the costs of products purchased for resale, costs relating to service including personnel costs for physicists, management services and radiation therapists, costs of service contracts to maintain equipment after the warranty period, product installation, training, customer support, certain warranty repair costs, inbound freight and duty, cost of supplies, manufacturing, warehousing, material movement, inspection, scrap, rework, amortization, depreciation and in-house product warranty repairs.
-Included in cost of revenue for the three months ended March 31, 2016 is a credit of \$138,000 related to a refund of the Medical Device Excise Tax ("MDET").
-The MDET refund of \$138,000 for the three months ended March 31, 2016 related to refunds of the MDET for the periods from April 2013 to December 2015.
-The MDET refunds were not material to any prior period; accordingly, prior periods have not been restated.
+Included in cost of revenue for the nine months ended September 30, 2016 is a credit of \$467,000 related to a refund of the Medical Device Excise Tax ("MDET").
+The MDET refund of \$467,000 is related to refunds of the MDET for the periods from April 2013 to December 2015.
+The MDET refunds were not material to any prior period; accordingly, prior periods were not restated.